MaximeVH/EquivalentCircuits.jl/README.md

 circuitparams = parameteroptimisation(circuit,measurements,frequencies)
 ```
+### Circuit literature search
+The compatibility of a given set of impedance measurements with circuits from similar applications is evaluated with the `circuit_literaturesearch(data,domain;kwargs)` function.
+Users can finetune the search by restricting the complexity and element composition of the returned circuits.
+The function returns the compatible circuits along with their Digital Object Identifier (DOI) so that users can examine the circuits' other uses to further evaluate its suitability.
+An overview of the function's inputs is provided below:

+- `data` : A CSV filepath to the measurements with their frequency information.
+- `domain` : The application.
+The supported applications are:  "Animals",  "Plants",  "Biosensors" , "Batteries", "Fuel_cells" , "Supercapacitors",  and  "Materials".
+- `terminals`  : (optional) the circuit components that are to be included in the circuit identification.
+- `max_complexity`  : a hyperparameter than controls the maximum considered complexity of the circuits.

 ### Circuit fitting
-When only the electochemical impedance measurements are available, equivalent electrical circuit recommendations can be obtained using the `circuitevolution(data;kwargs)` function.
+When only the electochemical impedance measurements are available, equivalent electrical circuit recommendations can be also be obtained using the `circuitevolution(data;kwargs)` function.
 The data can once again be provided as a CSV file's filepath.
 A variety of keyword arguments can be adjusted to fine-tune the gene expression programming circuit identification procedure.The possible keyword agruments to tune the cirucit identification are:

 - `generations` : the maximum number of algorithm iterations.
 - `population_size` : the number of individuals in the population during each iteration.